marcorensch/nxd-manuals/docs/widgetsbox/configuration/widget_layout/multiple_images.md

 ---
-sidebar_label: 'Widget Features'
+sidebar_label: '🪄 Widget Features'
 sidebar_position: 99
 toc_max_heading_level: 3
 ---

-# Widget Feature Options
+# Widget Features

 This section describes options for features that are available in more than one Widget.